akankshatanwar1701/Making-PCOS-Diagnosis-Accessible-using-Machine-Learning/README.md

-# Making PCOS Diagnosis Accessible using Machine Learning
+# Making PCOS Diagnosis Accessible using Machine Learning: A Quick Summary of What We Have Been Upto!
 --------------------------------------------

 Polycystic Ovary Syndrome is one of the most common reasons for female infertility.
 Women with PCOS are often insulin resistant, their body can make insulin but can’t use it effectively, which multiplies the risk of diabetes in them.
 They also have higher levels of androgens (male hormones that females also have), which can stop eggs from being released (ovulation) and cause irregular periods, acne, thinning scalp hair, and excess hair growth on the face and body.